Skip to content

 Good practices

-file is easy to reproduce if you destroy it accidentally, which is not the case with other files.
-Add your comments/remarks/etc in the form of comments starting with#
+3. Do not modify output files, except wtxt file.
+This one is designed to store various metadata information, including your comments.
+The wtxt file is easy to reproduce if you destroy it accidentally, which is not the case with other files.
+Add your comments/remarks/etc in the form of comments starting with #.

 scp outprefix* new_location